Universal Mixed Elliptic Motives: Introduction

 The most basic object of $\MEM_1$ is the local system $\H := R^1\pi_\ast\Q$ associated to the universal elliptic curve $\pi: \E_{/\Z} \to \M_{1,1/\Z}$.
 The simple objects of $\MEM_1$ are the Tate twists $S^m\H(r)$ of the symmetric powers of $\H$.
 The elliptic polylogarithms of Beilinson and Levin \cite{beilinson-levin} produce basic objects of $\MEM_1$.
 These provide, for each $n > 1$, a non-trivial extension

 which corresponds to the Eisenstein series of weight $2n$.

 The tannakian fundamental group of $\MEM_1$ is an extension of $\GL_2$ by a prounipotent group $\U^\MEM_1$.
 The main result of this paper (Theorem~\ref{thm:motivic}) is a partial presentation of the Lie algebra $\u_1^\MEM$ of $\U^\MEM_1$.
-The extensions (\ref{eqn:polylog}) are dual to a minimal generating set of the ``geometric part'' of $\u^\MEM_1$.
-These and the ``arithmetic generators'', which are dual the (motivic) odd zeta values $\zeta^\m(2m+1)$, ($m>0$), generate $\u^\MEM_1$.
-Using work of Brown \cite{brown:mmv} and Pollack \cite{pollack}, we construct a (possibly incomplete) set of minimal relations between them and determine their leading quadratic terms.
+General results imply that this has a ``minimal presentation'' whose generators project to a basis of $H_1(\u_1^\MEM)$ and where a minimal set of relations projects to a basis of $H_2(\u_1^\MEM)$.
+Existing results on modular forms and mixed Tate motives are used to compute $H^1(\u_1^\MEM)$ and to give a lower bound on the size of $H^2(\u_1^\MEM)$.
+Specifically, the extensions (\ref{eqn:polylog}) comprise a basis of the ``geometric part'' of $H^1(\u^\MEM_1)$.
+A complete basis is obtained by adding the extensions that correspond to the (motivic) odd zeta values $\zeta^\m(2m+1)$, ($m>0$).
+Using work of Brown \cite{brown:mmv} and Pollack \cite{pollack}, we construct a (conjecturally complete) set of minimal relations between generators dual to these extensions and determine their leading quadratic terms.
+These relations are dual to a linearly independent set of elements of $H^2(\u_1^\MEM)$.
 Each minimal relation corresponds to a Hecke eigenform, and each Hecke eigenform determines a countable set of minimal relations.
 If one assumes that the ``regulator mapping''

 is injective\footnote{See Conjecture~\ref{conj:h2}(\ref{item:hodge}) for a more precise statement.}, an analogue of Beilinson's conjecture \cite[Conj.~8.4.1]{beilinson:hodge_coho}, then these relations generate all relations in $\u^\MEM_1$.
 This partial presentation is discussed in more detail later in the introduction.